ComplianceAsCode/content/docs/manual/developer/01_introduction.md

 #### Products

 - Keeping track of the decomposition: Metadata in product.yml files, CODEOWNERS file
-- Area of effect: All PSPs that don’t have specific stakeholders, associated content and test scenarios.
+- Area of effect: All PSPs that don't have specific stakeholders, associated content and test scenarios.
-- Guidelines: Care needs to be taken when content requires a slightly different approach for different products - don’t copy and paste, and also don’t change existing behavior for everybody.
+- Guidelines: Care needs to be taken when content requires a slightly different approach for different products - don't copy and paste, and also don't change existing behavior for everybody.
   See the [style guide](04_style_guide.md) for more details.

 ##### Removal of Products